Table of Contents

 Other common symptoms include weakness, bone pain, poor wound healing, as well as mood changes, and, in the latter stages, convulsion, nervous disorder, and jaundice.

-Vitamin C Dosage For Kids: Source Of Vitamin C
+Source Of Vitamin C For Kids

 The body of your growing toddler is unable to create vitamin C on its own.
-As a result, as a parent, you must ensure that your child consumes an extensive mix of colored fruits and veggies on a daily basis (easier said than done, right?)
+As a result, as a parent, you must ensure that your child consumes an extensive mix of colored fruits and veggies daily (easier said than done, right?)
+But the good thing is that vitamin C can be found in a variety of sources.
+Let’s take a look at the best sources of vitamin C for toddlers and babies:

 Source | Vitamin C (in mg) per 100 gm |